This is the first chapter of a series covering everything a personal trainer should know about the career and the industry.

 Introduction to the running start course

-Before watching the course intro video below, realize that I filmed this at the time where I was charging money for the course.
+Before watching the course intro video below, please realize that I filmed this at the time when I was charging money for the course.
 Here are the main differences between the free course and the paid course I used to have:

 - You can no longer download the chapters